AysFK/first_blog/README.md

 # first_blog.git
-- about: a simple blog web project
+- What:  a simple blog web project

-- env: linux, python, django, pure
+- Use:  linux, python, django, pure